sumanb007/kubernetes/sample-project/README.md

 We are replacing the Deployment with a StatefulSet (sts).

  Important changes for StatefulSet:
+ 1. We start with 3 replicas for redundancy, `replicas: 3`
- 1. We use `serviceName` under sts.spec. to specify the headless service that controls the network domain.
+ 2. We use `serviceName` under sts.spec. to specify the headless service that controls the network domain.
     `serviceName: web-mongodb-headless`

- 2. Each pod in a StatefulSet gets a stable hostname based on the StatefulSet name and the ordinal index (e.g., web-mongodb-0).
+    Each pod in a StatefulSet gets a stable hostname based on the StatefulSet name and the ordinal index (e.g., web-mongodb-0).
+ 3. Configure MongoDB to start as a replica set by passing the `--replSet` flag under .containers.command
+     ```yaml
+      command:
+        - mongod
+        - --bind_ip_all
+        - --replSet
+        - rs0
+      ```
- 3. We use `volumeClaimTemplates` under sts.spec. for persistent storage.
+ 4. We use `volumeClaimTemplates` under sts.spec. for persistent storage.
 This will dynamically create a PVC for each pod.
       ```yaml
       volumeClaimTemplates:
       - metadata: